kohlschutter/junixsocket/src/site/markdown/compatibility.md

 ## Additional Platforms and Architectures

-Upon request, support for additional systems, platforms and architectures may be added, such as OpenVMS, FUJITSU BS2000/OSD, Unisys ClearPath OS 2200, unQNX, VxWorks, HP-UX, Haiku, etc.
+Upon request, support for additional systems, platforms and architectures may be added, such as OpenVMS, FUJITSU BS2000/OSD, Unisys ClearPath OS 2200, QNX, VxWorks, HP-UX, Haiku, etc.

 If you are interested in using junixsocket on another platform, or willing to sponsor development (by providing access to such platforms, covering licensing costs, etc.), feel free to